DARPA-ASKEM/terarium-docs/docs/config-and-intervention/optimize-intervention-policy.md

 - Reasonable?
 If the lower bound of your parameter is zero, try using a lower bound like 0.01 or 0.001 instead.
 - Too restrictive?
 - Not restrictive enough?
 If you want to search a wide swath of the parameter space, consider increasing the number of basinhopping iterations (`Maxiter`).
-This gives you more chances to find the global minima of your optimization function.
+This gives you more chances to find the global minima of your objective function.

 ### Seeing yellow

 If the results of your optimization look close to successful but aren't quite there yet, try increasing:

-- The number of simulations.
+- Rerun the simulation only with the intervention set to the optimal value and with *more number of samples*
 - `Maxiter` and `Maxfeval`.